 In fiction, this practically never occurs.
 Therefore, we have a case of No Dead Body Poops, where the death scene is almost always much much much less nasty than it could be in real life.
 This is not surprising, given that most people are not aware someone dying can be a crapshoot.
 It is also somewhat undignified - it really wouldn't do for The Lancer's Heroic Sacrifice to end with a fart noise and a bad smell, would it?

 Even rarer than the post-mortem evacuation in fiction is recognizing the fact that serious abdominal injuries - gut shootings/stabbings and the like - can often let out what's supposed to stay in.

 For examples of living people whose biological functions of this type aren't shown, see the supertropeNobody Poops.

 No examples of this trope being played entirely straight are listed below.
 We're not interested in having a huge list of every character dying without soiling themselves.

 As a Death Trope, all Spoilers will be unmarked ahead.
 Beware.

 Anime and Manga

-In Yoshiyuki Tomino's Mobile Suit Gundam novels, one character is described as losing control of their bowels while suffering a particularily violent death.
+In Yoshiyuki Tomino's Mobile Suit Gundam novels, one character is described as losing control of her bowels while suffering a particularly violent death.
 Interestingly, she also seems to suffer a psychic version of this effect & begins uncontrollably broadcasting her worst memories into Amuro's mind in her death throes.